Site menu

 If you consume milk and dairy products, choose lower-fat and lower-sugar alternatives.
 If you don't have milk or dairy, then choose unsweetened, calcium-fortified alternatives.

-Milk and products such as cheese, yoghurt and fromage frais (plus alternatives) are good sources of protein and vitamins.
+Milk and products such as cheese, yoghurt, kefir and fromage frais (plus alternatives) are good sources of protein and vitamins.
 They're also an important source of calcium, which helps to keep our bones strong.

-Some dairy food can be high in fat and saturated fat, but there are plenty of lower-fat options to choose from.
+Some dairy food can be high in fat, including saturated fat, but there are plenty of lower-fat options to choose from.

 If you're pregnant, it's particularly important to eat dairy or alternatives that are high in calcium.
 This is essential for you and your baby's development.
 For more information see the NHS guidance on having a healthy diet through pregnancy.